About Tintype Photographs

 The tent also takes up quite a bit of space, which needs to be safe and out of the way of everything else going on (like passing traffic).

 car truck.
 This is a 27 gallon storage tub, into which I’ve cut holes for a window (red acrylic) and for my arms to reach in.
 Here is a lot more about making the darkbox.

-Because I can fit all of the supplies I need to make a tintype inside the tub (except for a jug of rinse water, my camera, and the tripod) it basically doesn’t take up any extra space in the car!
+Because I can fit all of the supplies I need to make a tintype inside the tub (except for a jug of rinse water, my camera, and the tripod) it basically doesn’t take up any extra space in the truck!

-All I need to do is pull off the road in a safe spot, open the trunk and unload the box, and I can be making photographs within about 10-15 minutes.
+trunk tailgate and unload the box, and I can be making photographs within about 10-15 minutes if I really hustle.
 And, while wind is still an issue – especially in dry areas with lots of blowing dust – I don’t need to be concerned with my darkroom blowing over the cliff into the Grand Canyon.